Second Phase (2014-2020): Competitiveness and Innovation Sector Operational Programme (CISOP)

-The technical title of the new period of the Programme, to cover the 2014 - 2020 period, is the "Competitiveness and Innovation Sector Operational Programme (CISOP)".
-The geographic coverage of the new phase has been expanded to all of Turkey and a budget of approximately 405 million euros has been allocated from European Union and national resources.
-In this scope, a call for proposals will be announced in the first quarter of 2017 to fund projects from across Turkey.
+The technical title of the new period of the Programme is the "Competitiveness and Innovation Sector Operational Programme (CISOP)" that covers the 2014 - 2020 period.
+The geographic coverage of the new phase has been expanded to all of Turkey and a budget of approximately 301.5 million euros has been allocated from European Union and national resources.
+In this scope, the first call for proposals announced in April 2017 to fund projects from across Turkey.
+The second call for proposals announced on April 2019.
 The implementation of projects under the second phase covering the years 2014-2020 will continue until the end of 2026.

 The new phase of the programme covers all provinces.
 In other words, project applications will be received from all 81 provinces of Turkey in the new phase.